sidesteps/blog/wrap-some-code.md

 This is not your Javas.

 What else you can do with data?
 Manipulate it with code of course!
-Emm... code is data... manipulate data with code... :exploding_head:
+Emm... code is data... manipulate data with code... &#x1F92F;

 You can also store it for later manipulation/evaluation.
 Or perhaps send it to another data processor that wraps it, evaluates it and spits-out more evaluatable data.
 You can compose those data evaluators in pipes-and-filters fashion, perhaps with [channels](https://clojure.org/news/2013/06/28/clojure-clore-async-channels).
 Or hub-and-spoke them as in my example where data evaluators orbit the central data store.